BitManipulators/CMPE297/backend/README.md

 ```

 2. (Optional) Configure Firebase:
-   - Add your Firebase service account key as `serviceAccountKey.json`
+   - Add your Firebase service account key as `serviceAccountKey.json` in the backend directory
-   - Uncomment Firebase initialization in `main.py`

-3. (Optional) Configure Supabase:
-   - Set environment variables or update `main.py` with your Supabase URL and key
-   - Uncomment Supabase initialization in `main.py`
+   - Firebase will be automatically initialized if the key file is found

-4. Run the server:
+3. Run the server:
 ```bash
 python main.py
 ```